 bbStat is a grassroots basketball statistics platform dedicated to regional leagues in and around Tampere, Finland.
 It offers a detailed, user-friendly interface for tracking team standings, game results, and individual player statistics.

-In late 2021, the platform underwent a major upgrade with the introduction of a new statistics system.
-This modernization significantly improved performance and usability, while also laying the foundation for future expansion beyond the Tampere region.
-Since then, bbStat has grown to support multiple league levels and age groups, including both men's and women's divisions.
-Today, it hosts data for hundreds of games each season, covering everything from regular-season matchups to playoff finals.
+In late 2021 the platform got a major upgrade with a new statistics system, improving performance and usability and laying the groundwork for expansion beyond the Tampere region.
+Since then bbStat has grown to cover multiple league levels and age groups, including both men's and women's divisions, hosting hundreds of games a season from regular-season matchups to playoff finals.

 Platform Implementation

-I am the sole developer of the bbStat system.
-The platform is built on the Joomla content management system (CMS), with a fully custom component developed in PHP to handle all core functionalities, including data entry, statistics processing, and user interaction.
+I'm the sole developer of bbStat.
+The platform runs on the Joomla content management system, with a fully custom PHP component handling data entry, statistics processing, and user interaction.

 Data is managed through a structured SQL database, supporting both automated and manual input workflows.
 The system is designed for scalability and long-term maintainability, with partial automation enabled through electronic game records provided by the Finnish Basketball Federation.